 If the sentences were ordered to be served consecutively, Lowmiller could face up to 150 years in prison - effectively a life sentence.

-During a hearing on April 30, 2018, the Lycoming County District Attorney's office offered Lowmiller a plea deal that would've set his sentence at 7.5 to 18 years.
+During his preliminary hearing on or about March 12, 2018, the Lycoming County District Attorney's office offered Lowmiller a plea deal that would've set his sentence at 7.5 to 18 years.

 Lowmiller told the court he "felt pressured" but pleaded guilty to one count of first degree felony involuntary deviant sexual intercourse person less than 16 years old, on May 4, 2018.
 The other charges against him were dismissed.